 Down Trend Over

-After 5 months of inflation dropping month to month, this is the first month where the CPI went up, month over month, thanks to increased food prices and such.
+Inflation had been dropping month to month for 5 months.
+This is the first month where the CPI went up.
+This change is due to increased food prices and such.
 Were we in deflation there for a while?
 Not really just not increasing as quick.

 CPI By Region